Srianya/CodingAppReact/README.md

 - Displays a list of problems from dummy database using API request.
 - Uses Bootstrap library to fit beautiful components.

-## Tech

-CodeTheCode uses a number of modules to work properly:

-- [Tkinter] -  standard Python interface to the Tcl/Tk GUI toolkit!
-- [Python] - Programming language.
-- [Google API: geocoding] - give information about latitude and longitude using given address
-- [Google API: reverse geocoding] - give zipcode using latitude and longitude values
-- [Pyinstaller] - to convert file into .exe

 ## Prerequisites